Redfin Cash Offer Reviews: Is this Discount Real Estate Service Right for You?

 Redfin is one of the largest discount real estate brokerages in the country.
 Their agents accept a discounted listing fee, or charge a lower fee if you’re buying with them.
 They also offer other services — such as helping you find a mortgage lender, or arranging upgrades and repairs before you sell.

-Many homeowners and buyers find themselves on their website when searching real estate listings, or trying to figure out what their home is worth.
+Many homeowners and buyers find themselves on the Redfin website when searching for real estate listings or trying to figure out what their home is worth.
 Their free automated valuation model (AVM) almost instantly estimates your home’s worth based on recent comparable sales in your area.
-But if you decide to work with one of their agents — what do you get for paying a lower commission?
+But if you decide to work with one of their agents, what do you get for paying a lower commission?

 Find out more about Redfin’s quality and services in this in-depth review.